sphinx-labs/sphinx/specs/sphinx-module-proxy-factory.md

 - Must revert if not delegatecalled.
 - A successful call must:
-  - Must enable the correct `SphinxModuleProxy` as a module in the Gnosis Safe that triggered the delegatecall.
+  - Must enable the correct `SphinxModuleProxy` as a module in the Gnosis Safe that triggered the `delegatecall`.
   - A single Gnosis Safe must be able to enable more than one `SphinxModuleProxy` by calling this function multiple times.

 #### `function computeSphinxModuleProxyAddress(address _safeProxy, address _caller, uint256 _saltNonce) external view returns (address);`